-Minimum temperatures are still expected to be above-normal countrywide, however, maximum temperatures are expected to be below-normal over large parts of the country during early- (Nov-Dec-Jan), mid- (Dec-Jan-Feb) and late-summer (Jan-Feb-Mar).
+Minimum temperatures are still expected to be mostly above-normal countrywide, however, maximum temperatures are expected to be below-normal over most of the country during all predicted seasons.

-In summary, above-normal rainfall is anticipated during the entire summer period.
-Minimum temperatures are expected to be above-normal while maximum temperatures are expected to be below-normal over most parts of the country.
+In summary, above-normal rainfall is anticipated for the remainder of the summer season.
+Minimum temperatures are expected to be above-normal but the maximums are likely to be below-normal.
 Farmers are encouraged to continually check updates i.e. seasonal forecasts and utilize 7-day weather forecasts for short term planning.